hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

 ---
 Author: Henry Greenhut
 ---
-Lichess, a free, open source, online chess platform, [publishes](https://database.lichess.org/) a database of every game played on their website every month.
+Lichess, a free, open source, online chess platform, [publishes](https://database.lichess.org/) each month a database of every game played on their website.
 I chose a dataset of over 10 million chess games from January of 2017.
-Using Pandas and Seaborn, I'm interested in the relationships between openings played, the ratings of the players, and the results of the games.
+Using Pandas and Seaborn, I will explore the relationships between the openings played, the ratings of the players, and the results of the games.

 **PART 1: PGN -> CSV**
 Lichess stores the games in their database as a PGN (portable game notation).
 PGN files are formatted like this: